leemcotech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat command is used to display the content of /etc/hosts and /etc/passwd files sudo tail -n 10 command is used to display the last 10 lines of the content of a file sudo head -n 10 is the command for displaing the first 10 lines of a file
+cat command is used to display the content of /etc/hosts and /etc/passwd files sudo tail -n 10 command is used to display the last 10 lines of the content of a file sudo head -n 10 is the command for displaing the first 10 lines of a file head -n 3 is the command to display the third line of a file